Tonis81/SignesPastor/index.md

 16.A.
-J. Signes-Pastor, Removal of chemical additives in meat products seasoning (doscadesa), *Centro para el Desarrollo Tecnológico Industrial (CDTI)* (From 01/01/2013 to 01/01/2014).
+J. Signes-Pastor, Removal of chemical additives in meat products seasoning (doscadesa), *Centro para el Desarrollo Tecnológico Industrial (CDTI)* **260000€ aprox.
+(IDI-2014-0143)** (From 01/01/2013 to 01/01/2014) Role: Research and Development Director at Doscadesa.

 ## 5. Service activities